New Models of Care

 - a combined focus on personalisation of care with improvements in population health outcomes.

-In late 2016 additional ‘Community of Practice’ sites joined the programme.
-Details of these sites and futher information on the programme can be found on the NAPC website.
+Details of the PCH sites and further information on the programme can be found on the NAPC website.

 In August 2017, the Nuffield Trust published an evaluation report of the PCH model, which looked at how sites can make early progress with implementing and evaluating their local PCH models and potential challenges.